-Rainbow Volcano.ai from the CD in Illustrator.
+Rainbow Volcano.ai from the project files in Illustrator.
 Then select Illustrator > Preferences > General.
 Tick the box marked Scale Strokes & Effects.
 This ensures that any stroke and effect applied to an object will scale relatively to the object it is applied to – which is key here, as adding strokes and effects is the bulk of what we’ll be doing.

 Select the red shape that I created from a basic rounded rectangle shape.
 This will form the base of the rainbow volcano, and, once shaded, coloured and duplicated, will form the rest of it too.
 Hit

 Cmd/Ctrl + G to group the object and double-click it to enter the group.
-Now draw a highlight line with the Pen tool ( P), just inside the top left of the shape, with a white stroke and a thickness of 3.5px with rounded ends.
+Now draw a highlight line with the Pen tool ( P), just inside the top left of the shape, with a white stroke and a thickness of 3.5 pixels with rounded ends.

 Effect > Blur > Gaussian Blur and set it to 10.
 You will see the effect appear in the Appearances panel on the right.
 If this is not open then select Window > Appearance from the menu or use Shift + F6.
 Double-click the effect in the appearances panel at any time to edit it.